rachitpras/UAV_autonomous_navigation/_posts/2021-11-25-Rest-API-based-Remote-ID-communication-module.md

 <p align = "center">
   <b>A Format of message required to be broadcasted to the Remote ID server (source: FAA).</b>
 </p>

+## Implementation
+The module was first developed in Python (using the [requests library](https://docs.python-requests.org/en/latest/)) and tested using [Postman](https://www.postman.com/).
+Postman is a tool which greatly improves the process of API development and testing.
+Once the framework was tested, the code was converted to C++ for embedded real time implementation.
+REST API requests in C/C++ are carried out using [cURL](https://curl.se/).
+However, [C++ requests](https://docs.libcpr.org/) was used for easy implementation.
+C++ Requests is a simple wrapper around cURL inspired by the Python Requests project, which provides a cleaner and easy to read syntax to use cURL.